 As a child, Marshall was mainly home-schooled by his father.
 He did, however, spend one year at Campbell Academy (founded by Reverend Archibald Campbell) in Westmoreland County, with future U.S. President James Monroe as his classmate.

 Serving in the Revolutionary War

-A major influence on Marshall during his teen years was General George Washington, a friend of Thomas Marshall.
+A major influence on Marshall during his teen years was General George Washington, a friend of Marshall's father.
 Marshall admired Washington; when the American Revolutionary War broke out, Washington inspired Marshall, then 20 years old, to join the military so that he could take part in forming the new nation.
 Marshall was appointed lieutenant with a state militia called the Culpeper Minuteman, which was later absorbed by the Continental Army's 11th Regiment of Virginia.
 The Patriot militia achieved victory against the British Royal Army at the Battle of Great Bridge, freeing Virginia from British rule.

 Following the militia's victory, Marshall became an officer with the Continental Army's 3rd Regiment of Virginia, serving under Colonel Morgan.
 Marshall proved his bravery and fortitude during the Battle of Brandywine, where he fought relentlessly from dawn to dusk.
 At the Battle of Germantown, he was wounded in the hand while leading a charge.
 At Valley Forge, George Washington appointed Marshall his chief legal officer.

 In 1780, while stationed at Oak Hill, Marshall took leave on furlough, and went to visit his father who was stationed in Yorktown.
 In Yorktown, Marshall met his future wife, Mary Willis Ambler, daughter of the Virginia treasurer.
 Marshall left the military in 1780 to study law.